mohammeddahhani/stateless-web-app-IaC/README.md

-# stateless-web-app-IaCL:
+# stateless-web-app-IaC
-A terraform AWS Infrastructure Deployment to host a stateless containerized application
+A terraform AWS infrastructure deployment to host a stateless containerized web application

 ## Requirements
 **Terraform**:

-- Ensure Terraform 1.11.3 is installed and configured.
+- Ensure Terraform ``1.11.3`` is installed and configured.

 **Service Account Credentials**: